What to Do After a Dog Bite Injury

 You may need to get medical tests as soon as possible particularly for rabies.
 If you have any kind of a facial wound, you may also need to consult with a plastic surgeon to have the wound treated in the best possible manner in terms of healing and scarring.
 If you are contacted by the owner’s insurance representative or the owner himself or herself, you do not need to talk about anything else associated with money and also you do not need to agree to be tape recorded or photographed.
 You should never sign any agreements with the owner or the owner’s insurance company until you have consulted with your attorney.

 It’s a good idea to get the address and name of the dog owner, license information for the animal if possible, and the contact details of any witnesses.
 Make sure you keep the clothing associated with the dog bite injury and that you photograph all of your injuries and get a copy of your medical records.
-If you have recently been injured as a result of a dog bite in Massachusetts, you need the assistance of an attorney who can help you pursue a strict liability claim.
-Consult attorney Jim Glaser for help when you want to discuss filing a dog bite injury claim in Massachusetts.
+If you have recently been injured as a result of a dog bite, you need the assistance of a Massachusetts dog bite lawyer who can help you pursue a strict liability claim.